teeaychem/otter_sat/otter_sat/readme.md

 Otter… other… odder… otter_sat is a library for determining the satisfiability of boolean formulas written in conjunctive normal form.

 otter_sat uses a variety of techniques from the literature on conflict-driven clause-learning solving, and with support for incremental solves.
+In particular, otter_sat supports the IPASIR API (see below).

 otter_sat is developed to help researchers, developers, or anyone curious, to investigate satisfiability solvers, whether as a novice or through implementing novel ideas.